Thomas J. O'Neill: O'Neill's gift of a cathedral as bequeathed in his will

-“...
+"...
 All the balance of my estate (including, after the death of my said sisters and brothers, the sum so as aforesaid put aside by my trustees to pay the annuities above mentioned) unto Most Reverend James Gibbons, Roman Catholic Archbishop of Baltimore for the time being, and his successors in the Archiepiscopal See of Baltimore, according to the discipline and government of the Roman Catholic Church, a Corporation Sole, as a nucleus for, and for the erecting of, a Cathedral Church in the City of Baltimore....
 In testimony whereof I have hereunto set my hand and affixed my seal, and placing my signature on the margin of the four pages hereof this 10th day Of July A.D.
 1912.
 His will provided an annual dividend pour his wife Roberta, his brother and four sisters (one of whom was a Sisters of Charity).
 It also offered his employees an opportunity to become shareholders and joint owners of his business.
 Every employee with at least two years of service received a bonus.

-Normally, a church is not dedicated until it is paid for in full; because of O'Neill's bequest, the Cathedral of Mary Our Queen, Baltimore was the rare instance where the church was consecrated just before its formal opening.
+Normally, a church is not dedicated until it is paid for in full; because of O'Neill's bequest, the Cathedral of Mary Our Queen was the rare instance where the church was consecrated just before its formal opening.